Tesla's China orders halved in May - The Information

-Tesla Inc's (TSLA.O) vehicle orders in China nearly halved in May, when compared to April, against the backdrop of increased government scrutiny on the U.S. electric carmaker, the Information reported on Thursday, citing internal data.
+(Reuters) - Tesla Inc’s vehicle orders in China nearly halved in May, when compared to April, against the backdrop of increased government scrutiny on the U.S. electric carmaker, the Information reported on Thursday, citing internal data.

 China is the electric car maker’s second-biggest market after the United States and accounts for about 30% of its sales.
 Tesla makes electric Model 3 sedans and Model Y sport-utility vehicles in a Shanghai plant.